- Search The Registry

 Robert "Bob" Douglas

 Though racial discrimination was severe, Douglas kept his team focused.
-Despite these obstacles, the Rens became a dominant team, winning over 86% of their games.
+Despite these obstacles, the Rens became dominant, winning over 86% of their games.
 Douglas's astute eye for basketball talent led him to such greats as Charles "Tarzan" Cooper and Wee Willie Smith.
 The Rens were virtually unbeatable through Douglas's leadership, winning 88 straight games in 1932-33.